kailash-manasarovar/statement/docs/timeline/2023/march.md

 - I take his phone and see he is on `Booking.com` looking for accommodation in France for about 30 or 40 people.
 - Before I can figure out what he wants, or what I'm looking at, my classmate Pablo enters the room and the class begins; the conversation about whatever is on his phone is over and the matter is never mentioned again.
 - When I remember this strange incident around a year later, I will think the reason for it could be there is some psychoactive substance on his phone that I have absorbed through the screen.
+- Or was he showing me that numerous people will be visiting Lourdes when I'm there in a few week's time, to rape me with the help of Sandra?
+- My mind makes up constant stories and scenarios to try and explain this and all events.
+If I'm right on the last point, you can be sure that all my explanations to myself were as far from the truth as could possibly be.

 ## Dreaming of the trumpet teacher
 ### The slip